-We will train and exercise regularly with our local and neighbouring Partners including other fire and rescue services and blue light services and to secure this we will have agreements in place with both the Cleveland Police and North East Ambulance Service (SSC42)
+We will train and exercise regularly with our local and neighbouring Partners including other fire and rescue services and blue light services and to secure this we will have agreements in place with both the Cleveland Police and North East Ambulance Service.

-MATCHING OUR PREVENTION, PROTECTION AND EMERGENCY RESPONSE INTERVENTIONS TO OUR SPECIFIC RISKS this integrated way supports the
+MATCHING OUR PREVENTION, PROTECTION AND EMERGENCY RESPONSE INTERVENTIONS TO OUR SPECIFIC RISKS

 We manage our identified risks in many different ways using relevant prevention, protection and emergency response interventions.
+Matching our resources to our risks in this integrated way supports the achievement of our corporate outcomes: